 - "Accurate forecasting."

 - "Ordering."

 - "Using the Food Buying Guide."

 - "Understand quantity food production."

 - "Maintain accurate production records."

 - 'Production scheduling."

 - "Portion control; serving size and tools."

 - "Standardized recipes."

 - "Recipe adjustment."

 - "Utilization of leftovers."

 - "Planning and organizational skills."

 - "Knowledge of weights and measures and how to convert."

 - "Know and use quality standard guidelines for evaluating food."

 - "Have ability to train new employees on use of equipment for food preparation."

 - "Develop policies for employee appearance on the serving line."

 - "Understand the flow in the kitchen during food production."

 - "Utilize labor effectively."

 - "Check food production against meals served daily."

 - "Adjusting for absent employees."

-What specific skills and knowledge are necessary in the functional area, discussed in the procurement and inventory functional area.
-The list below summarizes the areas of knowledge and skills mentioned most often.
+What specific skills and knowledge are necessary in the functional area,

 "Procurement and Inventory?"